copleykj/meteor-shower/README.md

 });

 ```
+## Sublime Text Snippets

+A set of Mesosphere snippets for Sublime Text are available here: https://github.com/copleykj/mesosphere-snippets

+This is not a Sublime Text package so you will have to install it manually.
+If anyone would like to tackle the task of turning it onto a Sublime Text Package please feel free to fork and do so.

 ## Complete Usage Example

 For now the example has been removed.
-Examples are coming shortly as a Meteor site available as a repository that can be cloned an ran or viewed on the meteor.com site.
+Examples are coming shortly as a Meteor site available as a repository that can be cloned and ran or viewed on the meteor.com site.

 ## Contribution